ThePieBaker90/On-The-Rim/Conditions/Basic Conditions/Immobilized.md

   - Condition
   - Negative-Condition
 ---
-- When a creature has the immobilized condition, their speed is set to 0 and they cannot gain speed.
+- When a creature has the immobilized condition, they suffer the following effects:
+	- Their speed is set to 0.
+	- They cannot gain speed.